Why Your Small Business Needs a Website

 And not only does having a website mean people can find you online, it means they can find you even when you’re not at your desk or in your shop.
 People don’t just go on the internet between 9 and 5 when you’re business is open.

 So having a website means that people can browse your products and find answers to their questions when you’re not open just as easily as when you are.
 I can’t count the number of times I’ve browsed clothing stores while watching TV in the evenings and ended up spending a fortune (I’m looking at you BooHoo!).
-Having a website means you’re not missing out on potential sales just because you’re physical premises is closed.
+Having a website means you’re not missing out on potential sales just because your physical premises is closed.

 2. It helps you reach a wider audience